MichaelPogue/streaming-06-smoker/README.md

 2. Create a file for your consumer (or 3 files if you'd like to use 3 consumers). :heavy_check_mark:

 ## Task 2.
 Design and Implement Each Consumer
-    Design and implement each bbq consumer.
+1. Design and implement each bbq consumer.
 You could have one.
 You could have 3.
-More detailed help provided in links below.
+More detailed help provided in links below. :heavy_check_mark:
-    Use the logic, approach, and structure from prior modules (use the recommended versions).
+2. Use the logic, approach, and structure from prior modules (use the recommended versions). :heavy_check_mark:
-    Modifying them to serve your purpose IS part of the assignment.
+3. Modifying them to serve your purpose IS part of the assignment. :heavy_check_mark:
-    Do not start from scratch - do not search for code - do not use a notebook.
+4. Do not start from scratch - do not search for code - do not use a notebook. ***One of these days I'm going to learn.*** :heavy_check_mark:
-    Use comments in the code and repo to explain your work.
+5. Use comments in the code and repo to explain your work. :heavy_check_mark:
-    Use docstring comments and add your name and date to your README and your code files.
+6. Use docstring comments and add your name and date to your README and your code files.

 ## Task 3.
 Professionally Present your Project
     Explain your project in the README.